davidferret/avl-tree/README.md

-# AVL Tree Stock Database
+# AVL Tree For CSV Database

-## Overview

-This project is a C++ implementation of an AVL tree for managing stock data.
-The program reads stock information from a CSV file and stores it in a self-balancing AVL tree.
-Users interact with the stock database via a command-line menu that allows them to:
+This is a C++ project of an AVL tree for managing CSV files.
+It reads information from a CSV file and stores it in a self-balancing AVL tree.
+For the example database, it uses stocks.
+You can interact with the stock database via a command-line menu that allows you to:
-- Display a stock's name or price by its symbol.
+- View a stock's name or price by its symbol.
 - Insert new stock entries.
 - Display all stock data.